piyueh/TorchSWE/README.md

 - using MPI + NumPy (assuming already in a case folder)
   ```
-  $ mpiexec -n <number of processes> TorchSWE.py ./
+  $ mpiexec -n <number of processes> --mca fcoll "^vulcan" TorchSWE.py ./
   ```

+  Note that, as of OpenMPI 4.1.1, we haven't been able to use components `vulcan` for the framework `fcoll`.
+It fails the parallel HDF5 I/O with compression in our code.
+So we must use the flag `--mca fcoll "^vulcan"` to disable this component.
+By disabling this component, OpenMPI runtime will pick other available components for `fcoll`.

 - using MPI + CuPy (assuming already in a case folder)
   ```
   $ USE_CUPY=1 mpiexec \
         -n <number of processes> \
+        --mca fcoll "^vulcan" \
         --mca opal_cuda_support 1 \
         TorchSWE.py ./
   ```
   Note that using `--mca opal_cuda_support 1` is required if OpenMPI is installed through Anaconda.
-The OpenMPI from Anaconda is built with CUDA but does not enable the CUDA support by default.
+The OpenMPI from Anaconda is built with CUDA suppoer but does not enable it by default.

   When multiple GPUs are available on a compute node, the code assigns GPUs based on local ranks (local to the compute node), not the global rank.
 The number of